Aliases for GNAT1 Gene

 GeneCards Summary for GNAT1 Gene

 GNAT1 (G Protein Subunit Alpha Transducin 1) is a Protein Coding gene.
 Diseases associated with GNAT1 include Night Blindness, Congenital Stationary, Autosomal Dominant 3 and Night Blindness, Congenital Stationary, Type 1G.
-Among its related pathways are EphB-EphrinB Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include GTP binding and GTPase activity.
-An important paralog of this gene is GNAQ.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
+An important paralog of this gene is GNAT2.

 UniProtKB/Swiss-Prot for GNAT1 Gene